 The Cherokee National Forest, Chattahoochee National Forest and Nantahala National Forests offer hiking, camping, whitewater rafting and boating.
 Zip lines and geocaching have become popular here as well.
 There are two world class whitewater kayak/rafting rivers within 30 minutes of Murphy.
 The Ocoee River and the Nantahala River offer excitement and fun as well as views of spectacular waterfalls and lush forest lands.
 The John C Campbell Folk School is world renowned and is less than 15 minutes from town.
 Murphy is a short drive to the Great Smokey Mountain National Park!
 Our town now has our very own Valley River casino to enjoy or travel just an hour to Cherokee to the casino there..
 Festivals, farmers markets, flea markets, local theater... it's all here!

-We have been living our mountain dream for 16 years and are so happy that we chose to make the move.
+We have been living our mountain dream for almost 20 years and are so happy that we chose to make the move.
 We are still awed by the beauty of this area and continue to enjoy every aspect of the mountain lifestyle.
 I especially enjoy the fall colors and mild winters.
 As I sit on my deck overlooking the mountains, I realize that the only thing I would have done differently would be to have pursued the dream sooner.